Burnup vs. burndown chart

 • Project management

-Since burn up and burndown charts are subtly different from each other, they can be put to use for different types of projects and use cases.
+Since burnup and burndown charts are subtly different from each other, you can use them for different types of projects and use cases.

-A burn up chart shows a team’s project progress over time—at a glance, project managers and team members can see if the project is still on schedule.
-Agile methodology often uses visuals such as burn up charts to communicate work progress visually to make developing estimates easier.
-Using a straight line that moves diagonally up the graph, burn up charts are great for emphasizing the progress a team already made.
+A burnup chart shows a team’s project progress over time—project managers and team members can see if the project is still on schedule.
+Agile methodology often uses visuals such as burn up charts to communicate work progress visually, which makes developing estimates easier.
+Using a straight line that moves diagonally up the graph, burnup charts are great for emphasizing the progress a team already made.
 Another line representing the project’s scope serves as a benchmark for measuring progress.

 burn up chart

-Burn up chart example (click on image to modify online)
+Burnup chart template (click on image to modify online)

-The y-axis (vertical axis) shows work and the x-axis (horizontal axis) shows project time.
-As progress is made on the project, a completed work line reflects how much work is finished at each milestone.
+The y-axis shows work and the x-axis shows project time.
+As the team makes progress on the project, the completed work line reflects how much work is finished at each milestone.
 The total work line stands in for the project scope.

 Using this type of chart, you can plan your project by: